Astra (album)

-Astra is the third studio album by British rock supergroup Asia, released on 30 November 1985 by Geffen Records.
+Astra is the third studio album by the British rock supergroup Asia, released on 11 November 1985 in the US and on 25 November in the UK by Geffen Records.
 It was their last full-length studio album with co-founding vocalist and bassist John Wetton until Phoenix (2008), released after the original line-up reunited in 2006.
 Astra is the first of two albums from Asia—the other being Then & Now—with Swiss guitarist Mandy Meyer, who replaced Steve Howe.

 Background

 Started in 1984, it marked the return of Wetton to the group after his firing in September 1983.
 He had been replaced by Emerson, Lake & Palmer co-founder Greg Lake, temporarily, for the concerts at the Nippon Budokan in Tokyo in December 1983.
 The opening night of these shows, highly advertised as Asia in Asia, was the first in the history of MTV to be broadcast via satellite transmission.
 Following a two-month stint, Lake had left Asia and soon Wetton had been convinced to come back.
 The latter agreed, but made it a condition to his return that Howe depart the line-up.
 By the time sessions for Astra began, the group had recruited Meyer, a former guitarist of the Swiss hard rock band Krokus.
 This personnel change marked a shift in musical direction for Asia to a more edgy, slightly arena rock and metal sound.
+Howe commented in The Steve Howe Guitar Collection (1993) that when the album was done he was asked to play on it but declined because he didn't feel the material was strong.

 Production

 Continuing the trend from Alpha (1983), the main composers on Astra were Wetton and keyboard player Geoff Downes.
 Two songs, "Voice of America" and "Wishing", were started by Wetton during his time away from the group, initially towards a solo album.
 "Hard on Me" was written solely by Wetton at the end of the sessions, when the label complained about the lack of a potential hit single.
 One of the out-take tracks, "We Move as One", was used by former ABBA vocalist Agnetha Fältskog for her solo album Eyes of a Woman (1985).

 Astra was recorded at Westside Studios, The Townhouse Studios and Sarm West Studios, all of which are located in London.
-Like the two previous recordings, it was produced by Mike Stone, but this time with the participation from Downes.
+Like the two previous recordings, it was produced by Mike Stone, but this time with the participation of Downes.
 The album was originally intended to be titled Arcadia, but was changed prior to the release to avoid confusion, when it was learned that a side project of the same name of Duran Duran was being recorded at the same time.
 The cover artwork was designed by Roger Dean, who had collaborated with Asia since their debut.